View Document Text

 bear.

-the risk that the value of securities, when sold or
+All investments present the risk of loss of principal – the risk that the value of securities, when sold or

 otherwise disposed of, may be less than the price paid for the securities.
+In addition, diversification does not

 The securities and instruments (including securities and instruments held by independent managers)